The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The Weyl Yang gravity model in (4+N) dimensions

-Obviously, Yang's equation (\ref{fe}) generalize Einstein's field equations and contains naturally vacuum Einsteinian solutions as well as non-Einsteinian ones.
-The matter-source term $\hat{S}_{BCD}$, antisymmetric in $C$ and $D$, may also be added to the right hand side of the equation (\ref{fe}), namely,
+Obviously, Yang's equation (\ref{fe}) is the generalized form of Einstein's field equations, and it contains naturally vacuum Einsteinian solutions which are only $\hat{R}_{AB}=0$ and $\hat{R}_{AB}=\hat\lambda\hat g_{AB}$ for all constants $\hat\lambda$ as well as non-Einsteinian ones.
+Thus the equation (\ref{fe2}) is interpreted by Yang as the alternative form of the free-gravitational field equation.
+The matter-source term of the test object $\hat{S}_{BCD}$~\cite{kilmister,fairchild,fairchild1,camenzind75,pavelle76,tseytlin}, antisymmetric in $C$ and $D$, may also be added to the right-hand side of the equation (\ref{fe}), namely